mtumilowicz/elasticsearch7-query-filter-aggregation-workshop/README.md

     ```

 ## search
+### mechanics
+* every node in the cluster can handle HTTP and Transport traffic by default
+* all nodes know about all the other nodes in the cluster and can forward client requests
+to the appropriate node
+* search requests may involve data held on different data nodes
+* a search request is executed in two phases which are coordinated by the node which receives the
+client request  —  the coordinating node
+    * scatter phase
+        * coordinating node forwards the request to the data nodes which hold the data
+        * each data node executes the request locally and returns its results to the coordinating node
+    * gather phase, the coordinating node reduces each data node’s results into a single global resultset

+### API
 * template for search requests
     ```
     GET index-name/_search // you can search entire cluster: GET /_search {...}